geographieactuelle/fairedescartes/README.md

 This is a library to make an interactive Javascript-based SVG map within minutes.
 It can make a choropleth map from a Shapefile or geojson file, add an infobox to the map, change map data, and more.

+If you do not have programming experience, please read the instructions in the template in example.py

 ## Requirements